Krasnalixx/projekty/chess/README.md

 python main.py
 ```

 ## Gameplay

 The game follows standard chess rules.
-You can move pieces by clicking on them and then clicking on the destination square.
+You can move pieces by clicking on them and then dragging them on different squares.
 Special game options like piece promotion are handled via dialog boxes that appear when necessary.

-## Contributions
+## Author

-Contributions to this project are welcome.
-Please feel free to fork the repository, make changes, and submit a pull request.
+Piątkiewicz Przemysław

 ## License